cjus/nodejs-presentation-advanced/presenter-notes.md

 We’ll get back to this example a bit later, for now let’s take a slight detour and learn about web frameworks for Node.

 ## Node web frameworks
 The last demo shows Node as an API server.
-To accomplish we made use of a node package called a web framework.
+To accomplish that we made use of a node package called a web framework.

 A web framework consist of code which simplifies the creation of web applications.
 In this regard, there are a number of frameworks available for Node.
 Which framework you should use depends on your projects needs.